 - Fractures – Spondylolisthesis is most commonly caused by fractures resulting from hyperextension (overarching) or a trauma to the spine.
 The fractures can be partial or complete, and sometimes fragments of bone are broken off which can cause a pinched nerve.

 - Aging – As the body ages, the vertebral discs become dehydrated, making them less capable of handling movement and absorbing shock.
 As a disc loses its ability to act as a cushion, it increases the chance that a vertebra will slip forward.

 - Tumors – Tumors can weaken bones, thereby causing fractures and potentially leading to a vertebral slip.

 - Surgery – A vertebral slip can result from a back surgery, however, it is not common.

 - A birth defect

 If you’ve been diagnosed with spondylolisthesis, the good news is that you have treatment options.
-Most doctors will first recommend exercise, medication, a spinal brace, pain medication, or a combination of treatments.
-But if you’ve tried non-surgical treatments and are still experiencing pain, it may benefit you to visit our spondylolisthesis treatment page to learn more about how our minimally invasive endoscopic procedures can benefit you.
-Our caring staff of medical professionals will employ our state-of-the-art procedures to release spinal nerves from pressure which works to address the true source of pain.
+Most physicians will first recommend exercise, medication, a spinal brace, pain medication or a combination of treatments.
+But, if you’ve tried non-surgical treatments and are still experiencing pain, it may benefit you to visit our spondylolisthesis treatment page to learn more about how our minimally invasive procedures can benefit you.
+Our caring staff of medical professionals will employ our state-of-the-art procedures to release spinal nerves from pressure, which works to address the true source of pain.
 Take a look at our testimonials page to see how Laser Spine Institute has helped others reclaim their lives.
-If you have any questions or would like to schedule a free MRI or CT scan review, contact us today.
+If you have any questions or would like a free review of your MRI or CT scan, contact us today.